WaveEngine/EvergineDocs/manual/extensions/imgui/setup.md

 }
 ```

-And add the namespace ImGuiNET:
+Add the namespace ImGuiNET:

 ```csharp
 using ImGuiNET;
 ```

-Now you can start calling the ImGui API from everywhere using the static reference:
+Now you can start calling the ImGui API from anywhere using the static reference:

 ```csharp
 private bool imguiDemoOpen;